Sep 8-15, 2018

 The Bike Gallery supplies a team of bicycle technicians who provide mechanical support on the route and at each overnight location.
 Technical support is available for emergency repairs of well-maintained equipment.
 It is your responsibility to make sure your bicycle arrives in good condition.
-Labor is usually free, compliments of Cycle Oregon and The Bike Gallery, while cyclists pay for all parts.
-Labor charges may apply if your bicycle does not meet pre-ride requirements.
+Labor is available at a discount.
 Any repairs performed along the route will be basic in nature and designed to get you to camp for the evening.

 - One bag per person.
 Everything goes in that bag – tent, clothes, etc.

 - 65 pound limit.
 We hand move over 2,000 bags, twice a day.
 Please abide.